HackThisSite/CryptoPaste/README.md

 # Upgrade

+Because Silex is now end-of-life, CryptoPaste v1.0 is a complete recode in the Symfony 3.4 framework.
+This has resulted in some major changes, but your data should be portable from a v0.x version of CryptoPaste.

 ## Warning about SQLite

 CryptoPaste v1.x no longer supports SQLite.
 If you were using SQLite, please convert it to a MySQL database, table name of `cryptopaste`, and follow the upgrade procedure below.